7 BEST Towns Near Olympic National Park Worth Visiting!

 Sequim is home to one of my favorite beaches on the Olympic Peninsula, the Dungeness Spit, the longest sand spit in the country.
 It’s a gorgeous 11-mile round-trip beach stroll – if you walk the entire length to the New Dungeness Lighthouse.

-I’ve walked the spit a few times and always get a thrill seeing views of the Olympics from the beach.
+I always get a thrill seeing views of the Olympics from the beach.

 Groups with kids should visit the Olympic Game Farm to see bison, elk, lions, and other wildlife.